tpenakov/dt-documents-calculation-challenge/README.md

   * IMPORTANT: include only as test dependency
 * `csv` - module for parsing `*.csv` files
 * `business` - this module is responsible for business related tasks
-* `api` - the presentation layer. `OpenAPI` generated code is there and conversion between business DTOs and `OpenAPI` models is performed there.
+* `api` - the presentation layer. `OpenAPI` generated code is there and conversion between business DTOs and `OpenAPI` models is performed.

 ### OpenAPI UI
 [Default API Backend endpoint](http://localhost:8080/) will lead to [Swagger UI](http://localhost:8080/swagger-ui.html)